Last Updated on

 Which Spell Ingredients are Needed for Voodoo?

 To know what spell ingredients you need for Voodoo really depends on what you plan to practice – black magic and white magic.
 For example, dark magic spell ingredients can include slippery elm.
-This can be used to separate a married couple when it’s buried near their home.
+Use it when you want to separate a married couple, by burying splippery elm near their home.
 Another dark spell ingredient is tormentilla.
 Tormentilla will cause someone distress, harm, and discord when sprinkled on a picture of them and place in a box.
 But not all love spells and money spells are created from black magic.
 It’s best to consult an experienced houngan to find out which ingredients will work best for the Voodoo spells that you have planned.

 When Voodoo goes Wrong

 Some people have seen the images of Voodoo dolls in the media and think they can hurt others by jabbing pins into the dolls.
 The truth?
 These sorts of actions can hurt the other person, especially when the connection between the doll and the person is strong.
 However, this is not the true purpose of Voodoo dolls.
-The dolls are meant to help you in your spell working, not to hurt others.
+The dolls will help you in your spell working, not to hurt others.
 It will be best if you take some time to think carefully before connecting the doll to someone else.
-If you are at all concerned you might harm the doll in anger or in frustration, you might want to look into other spiritual practices.
+If you are at all concerned you might harm the doll in anger or in frustration, better look into other spiritual practices.